JuanCaicedo/speaking/README.md

 # speaking

 This repo is a collection of submissions, ideas and talks for conferences.

 As I've been trying to get better at techincal speaking and get my first talk accepted to a conference, I often think about how great it would be to be able to see other speaker's submissions, notes and talks.
 I figured why not be the first, maybe some great speakers will end up doing it too!

 # Thanks

-I've had a huge amount of help over the last year from Jordan Kasper ([@jakerella](https://github.com/jakerella/)), who offered to mentored me just because he wanted to encourage more people to get into technical speaking.
+I've had a huge amount of help getting started from Jordan Kasper ([@jakerella](https://github.com/jakerella/)), who offered to mentored me just because he wanted to encourage more people to get into technical speaking.
 Couldn't be more thankful!
 If you ever get a chance to show him some love, you should.

+# Don't break prod: launching new features incrementally

+Users love your site, you can't afford to accidentally bring it down while deploying a new version.